Elite DNA Therapy Services acquires Impact Behavioral Health in Tallahassee

 Founded in 2013, Elite DNA Therapy Services also has offices in Fort Myers, Cape Coral, Lehigh Acres, Loxahatchee, Naples, Port Charlotte, Jacksonville, Brandon, Brooksville, Venice, Wesley Chapel, Tampa, and Weston.
 Virtual care services are also available.

 Elite DNA provides psychiatry and psychotherapy services as well as Transcranial Magnetic Stimulation treatment for major depression.
-For more information about Elite DNA Therapy Services, visit the website at EliteDNA.us or call 239-223-2751.
+For more information, visit EliteDNA.us or call 239-223-2751.

 SOURCE Elite DNA Therapy Services